 There is precedence for portable benefits.
 Actors and writers guilds have long provided health care and other benefits to members.
 The same goes for construction industries where workers tend to move from project to project.

 The Affordable Care Act (ACA), passed in 2010, provides reasonably priced health insurance for self-employed people through the Individual Health Insurance Marketplace.

-More recently, Prudential launched Covered1099, a web-based tool that enables independent workers to, among other tasks, purchase of insurance products.
+More recently, Prudential launched Covered1099, a web-based tool that enables independent workers to, among other tasks, purchase insurance products.